 WILMINGTON, Del. - The Delaware Supreme Court on June 10 certified questions to New York's top court about whether all sums or pro rata allocation governs an insurance dispute and how insurance policy exhaustion affects access to excess policies.
 The long-running dispute involves insurance coverage for asbestos claims against Viking Pump Inc. and Warren Pumps LLC (Viking Pump Inc. v.
 Century Indemnity Co., et al. Warren Pumps LLC v.
 Century Indemnity Co., et al., Viking Pump Inc. v.
 John Crane Inc., Houdaille Industries Inc., No. 518,2014; 523,2014; 525,2014; 528,2014, Del.
 Sup.; 2015 Del.
 LEXIS 278).

 SYRACUSE, N.Y. - A federal magistrate judge in New York on June 10 ordered that certain discovery material produced in a reinsurance dispute may be designated by the parties as confidential (Utica Mutual Insurance Company v.
 R&Q Reinsurance Company, No. 15-cv-00270, N.D.
 N.Y.).

-NEW YORK - A sale order and injunction issued pursuant to Section 363 of the U.S. Bankruptcy Code shields General Motors LLC (New GM) from liability for the majority of ignition-switch suits stemming from conduct on the part of General Motors Corp.
-(Old GM), a bankruptcy judge in New York held April 15 (In re: Chapter 11 Motors Liquidation Co., et al., f/k/a General Motors Corp., et al., No. 09-50026, S.D.
+NEW YORK - A group of plaintiffs who seek damages for injuries suffered in ignition-switch-related accidents that occurred before the sale of the assets of General Motors Corp.
+(Old GM) to General Motors LLC (New GM) filed an appeal on June 10 from a bankruptcy court ruling that New GM is shielded from the majority of ignition-switch suits stemming from conduct on the part of Old GM (In re: Chapter 11 Motors Liquidation Co., et al., f/k/a General Motors Corp., et al., No. 09-50026, S.D.
 N.Y.
 Bkcy.).